gradle/actions/RELEASING.md

 ## Release gradle/actions
 - Create a tag for the release.
 The tag should have the format `v3.1.0`
-  - From CLI: `git tag v3.1.0`
-- Push the commit and tag
-  - From CLI: `git push --tags`
+  - From CLI: `git tag v3.1.0 && git push --tags`
 - Go to https://github.com/gradle/actions/releases and "Draft new release"
   - Use the newly created tag and copy the tag name exactly as the release title.
   - Craft release notes content based on issues closed, PRs merged and commits
   - Include a Full changelog link in the format https://github.com/gradle/actions/compare/v2.12.0...v3.0.0
 - Publish the release.
-Before using "Publish release", check that [action workflows](https://github.com/gradle/actions/actions) are green for the version tag. eg https://github.com/gradle/actions/actions?query=branch%3Av3.0.0
 - Force push the `v3` tag (or current major version) to point to the new release.
 It is conventional for users to bind to a major release version using this tag.
   - From CLI: `git tag -f -a -m "v3.0.0" v3 v3.0.0 && git push -f --tags`
   - Note that we set the commit message for the tag to the newly released version.